 Create a “Best Of” Board

-This gives people a quick glance at everything you are about.
+This gives people a glance at everything you are about.
 I would place this board at the top.
 This is extremely important for bloggers to have.

 Take Advantages of the Seasons

 Seasonal content is huge on Pinterest.
-Things like recipes, DIY projects, decor, and gift ideas for each holiday or season is a must.
+Things like recipes, DIY projects, decor, and gift ideas for each holiday or season are a must.
 Move your seasonal boards to the top of your profile as the season approaches and move it back to the bottom when the season is over.
 More relevant content should be at the top.

 SEO Your Profile